-- Tip Use a SCALE effect to quantize the randomized notes and get a musical pattern. - Tip Hold step and Press Y to delete and randomize the entire pattern. - Note In Modulation tracks you can randomize separatly mod ^ and gate .
+- Tip Use a SCALE effect to quantize the randomized notes and get a musical pattern. - Tip Hold step and Press Y to delete and randomize the entire pattern. - Note In a modulation track, you can randomize separatly the mod values ^ and gates .
 The event type selected will be the one to be randomized.
-Press step to cycle through those event types. - Note In Note tracks, if ROW editing is enabled, the generator will randomize notes only on the selected row.
+Press step to cycle through those event types. - Note In a NOTE track, if ROW editing is enabled, the generator will randomize notes only on the selected row.